 Discover and Go – Get into Museums FREE

 I recently discovered that locals of the San Francisco (and surrounding bay area) can qualify for free tickets to museums (such as the Exploratoreum, as well as MANY more) through their local library.
 Not all libraries participate in the program, but checking may save you hundreds of dollars!
 Typical Exploratoreum admission is $19 for children and $29 for adults.
 Getting them for FREE would really cut down your costs!

 8. Plan ahead if you want to visit Alcatraz

-9. View the city from up high
+9. View San Francisco from up high

 The city is beautiful, particularly from a higher vantage point.
 Be sure to scale at least one of the steep hills because the view will definitely be worth it!
 One famous hill–Lombard Street–is known for it’s windy and steep downhill turns.
-It’s definitely a great street to go see, plus once you’re at the top you will have a lovely view overlooking East San Francisco.
+It’s definitely a great street to go see.
+And once you’re at the top you will have a lovely view overlooking East San Francisco.
 So, put on those tennis shoes and scale one of those famous San Franciscan slopes; you’ll love the view from the top! 🙂

 For more great guides and tips regarding San Francisco, visit: www.sanfrancisco.travel

-And, if you have suggestions that I missed here in this post, please feel free to comment below–I’d love to hear what tips you have, too!
+And, if you have suggestions that I missed here in this post, please feel free to comment below.
+I’d love to hear what tips you have, too!